Guide

 run: ./scripts/test-otp-flow.sh

-The CLI reads NYLAS_API_KEY from the environment, so you can skip the nylas auth config step entirely in ephemeral CI environments:
+The CLI reads the NYLAS_API_KEY environment variable automatically, so you can skip the nylas auth config step in ephemeral CI environments.
+This is the recommended approach for containers and serverless runners where the filesystem doesn't persist between jobs.

 # Set env var — CLI picks it up automatically